Ourpower

 • Bank statements showing the disputed deposit and the matching outflow (if you forwarded the money).

-• Short letter or affidavit from the person who sent you money stating it was not income (helpful for family transfers).
+• Sender affidavit from the person who transferred you money stating it was a gift, loan, or refund.

 • Proof of refund or reversal if the deposit was a returned payment.